-Though the model we have developed has been accurate enough for current simulations, it could be developed further.
-The effect of water dragged by ions is not explicitly taken into account in current research, but to make Eq.
-3 physically more meaningful, this effect should be described more precisely for future simulations.
+Though the model we have developed has been enough accurate for current simulations, it could be developed further a lot.
+The effect of water dragged by ions is not explicitly taken account in current research, but to make 3 physically more meaningful, this effect should be written out more precisely for future simulations.
 The effect of surface resistance change due to bending of IPMC sheet is not considered in current model, but it could be taken account in the future.

-Equations describing electrochemical oscillations also need some revision, especially for making them more dependent on physical variables such as applied potential and concentration of formaldehyde in the double layer.
+Equations describing electrochemical oscillations need also some revision, specially for making them more dependent of physical variables such as applied potential and concentration of formaldehyde in double layer.